|Produzione:||Teva Pharmaceuticals USA Inc|

-- Nolvadex may be taken by mouth with or without food.
+- Take Cabgolin by mouth with or without food.

-Ask your health care provider any questions you may have about how to use Nolvadex.
+Ask your health care provider any questions you may have about how to use Cabgolin.

-Store Nolvadex between 68 and 77 degrees F (20 and 25 degrees C) in a tightly closed, light-resistant container.
-Store away from moisture, heat, and light.
+Store Cabgolin at room temperature, between 68 and 77 degrees F (20 and 25 degrees C), in a tightly closed container.
+Store away from heat, moisture, and light.
 Do not store in the bathroom.
-Do not take tablets after the expiration date printed on the label.
-Keep Nolvadex out of the reach of children and away from pets.
+Keep Cabgolin out of the reach of children and away from pets.

-- you are allergic to any ingredient in Nolvadex
+- you are allergic to any ingredient in Cabgolin or to ergot derivatives (eg, ergotamine)

 Contact your doctor or health care provider right away if any of these apply to you.

-Some medical conditions may interact with Nolvadex.
+Some medical conditions may interact with Cabgolin.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you:

 - if you are pregnant, planning to become pregnant, or are breast-feeding